n8willis/opentype-shaping-documents/opentype-shaping-arabic-general.md

 2. Compound character composition and decomposition
 3. Computing letter joining states
 4. Applying the `stch` feature
-5. Applying the language-form substitution features from GSUB
+5. Applying the language-form substitution features from <abbr>GSUB</abbr>
-6. Applying the typographic-form substitution features from GSUB
+6. Applying the typographic-form substitution features from <abbr>GSUB</abbr>
 7. Applying the positioning features from GPOS